unbit/uwsgi-docs/AlarmSubsystem.rst

 * ``alarm-fd`` triggers an alarm when the specified file descriptor is ready (which is pretty low-level and the basis of most of the alarm plugins)
 * ``alarm-backlog`` triggers an alarm when the socket backlog queue is full
 * ``alarm-segfault`` (since 1.9.9) triggers an alarm when uWSGI segfaults.
+* ``alarm-cheap`` Use main alarm thread rather than create dedicated thread for each curl-based alarm

 Defining an alarm
 *****************